Twister1002/overwatch-pugs/README.md

 ## Bugs:
 - Fix parsing issue with setting players info

+## Version 1.2.7
+- Valorant ranks are now saved as numbers instead of its string

 ## Version 1.2.6
 - Updated text responding to the user
 - Added Info command to valorant users